5 takeaways from Twitter whistleblower Peiter Zatko - NewsBreak

 5 takeaways from Twitter whistleblower Peiter Zatko

-SAN FRANCISCO — (AP) — Startling new revelations from Twitter's former head of security, Peiter Zatko, have raised serious questions about the security of the platform's service, its ability to identify and remove fake accounts, and the truthfulness of its statements to users, shareholders and federal regulators.
+Startling new revelations from Twitter 's former head of security, Peiter Zatko, have raised serious new questions about the security of the platform's service, its ability to identify and remove fake accounts, and the truthfulness of its statements to users, shareholders and federal regulators.

 Here are five takeaways from that whistleblower complaint.